In-House Vs. Outsourced HR: Weighing the Pros & Cons

 In most cases, an outsourced HR service is not allocated full-time.
 However, your consultant remains accessible throughout the week.

 - Initial cost implications

 While the long-term benefits can outweigh the costs, the initial outlay for outsourcing HR may seem higher.
-However, remember that you aren't responsible for additional costs such as benefits, PTO, bonuses, and training, which are typical with an internal resource.
+However, remember that you will be paired with a seasoned professional(s) that may be outside of your budget for a full-time hire, and you aren't responsible for additional costs such as benefits, PTO, bonuses, and training, which are typical with an internal resource.

 - Decision-making role